-It’s best to hire a licensed heating contractor for major heating repairs.
+It’s always important to hire a licensed heating contractor for major heating repairs.
 Attempting repairs yourself is not only risky but also can take a lot more time.
 It could possibly even be dangerous to repair your furnace yourself during icy cold winter months.
 You may conceivably do more damage trying to repair on your own than letting a qualified contractor take care of the job for you.
-The friendly folks at Fras-Air/General Service Experts Heating & Air Conditioning here in Hillsborough are licensed and are trained to have safety as their number one priority.
+The friendly folks at Fras-Air/General Service Experts here in Hillsborough are licensed and are trained to have safety as their number one priority.
 Don’t forget to ask some of these questions when you give us a call for your next furnace or heater repair:

 Can I see your license and insurance papers?